"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 If you allowed your domain name to expire and didn’t renew on time, or someone has access to your account details and made changes to your domain name ownership information, your website will be unavailable.

-This is easy to verify, log into your domain name registration provider and check your account information.
-If you notice any unrecognized information, there is a chance your domain name has been hijacked by hackers.
-In the case you can not log in to your account, you need to contact support via chat, email, or social media handle.
+This is easy to verify; log into your domain name registration provider and check your account information.
+If you notice any unrecognized information, there is a chance hackers have hijacked your domain name.
+You need to contact support via chat, email, or social media if you cannot log in to your account.

 In most cases, you’ll need to provide documents to verify your identity and domain name ownership.
 If you can verify your identity and ownership of the domain name, you will regain access to your domain in time.